x-iaoming/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 It's Ray!
-I’m from Foshan, China and went to school in Singapore.
+I’m from Foshan, China and went to school in Singapore on a scholarship.
 I am currently studying Computer Science at Haverford College.

 I have been doing research on applied machine learning and interpretability in the [Dark Reactions Lab](https://github.com/darkreactions/DRP) and interned at [Tripli](http://tripli.com/) to design backend data pipeline and API for finding travel deals.